Kiera

 We want apps that connect us to people we really know

-We want more control over our online experience
+We want more control over our online experiences

-Decide how much time you spend on apps and what content you see.
+We want to decide how much time we spend on apps and what content we see.

 We want transparency about algorithms and advertising

-How do algorithms work and when do we watch advertising?
+How do algorithms work and when are we exposed to advertising?

 Platforms must actively combat hate and ensure a positive online environment.